W3rni0/NahamCon_CTF_2020/readme.md

 **flag{next_year_i_wont_use_spf}**

-**Solution:** We can infer from the name of the challenge and the description that it has something to do with nameservers, nameserver are servers which handle resolving human-readable identifiers to numberical identifiers, in the case of web server, nameserver handle providing responses to queries on domain names, we can view this responses using the dig command, in our case we want to view all the type of responses availiable (the more the merrier), we can do this by writing ANY after the command, the full command is
+**Solution:** We can infer from the name of the challenge and the description that it has something to do with nameservers, nameserver are servers which handle resolving human-readable identifiers to numberical identifiers, in the case of web server, nameserver handle providing responses to queries on domain names, we can view this responses using the dig command, in our case we want to view all the type of responses availiable (the more the merrier), we can do this by writing ANY after the command, the full command is:

 `dig jh2i.com ANY`